joyobrien20/spore_amg/gtdb_spor/code/GTDB_sporulators.md

                                 Fraction.spore.forming == "-"  ~ FALSE))
 ```

-The next xhalenge is that Galperin uses the NCBI taxonomy.
-To tranfer
+The next chalenge is that Galperin uses the NCBI taxonomy.
+To transfer
-ths information to GTDB taxonomy, I will assign spoulation likelihood
+the information to GTDB taxonomy, I will assign sporulation likelihood
-based on NCBI taxonomy in the GTDB metadta.
+based on NCBI taxonomy in the GTDB metadata.

 ``` r
 #metadata at family level